What is Go-Givers?

-We are a national educational and child philanthropy programme for primary and middle schools.
-We are an initiative of the Citizenship Foundation, an independent education and participation charity encouraging and enabling people to engage in democratic society.
+We are an initiative of the Citizenship Foundation, an independent education and participation charity that encourages and enables young people to engage in democratic society.
 Our materials have been developed by our team of former primary school teachers in England.

 Who is Go-Givers for?

-We are a three-part website for teachers, parents and children.
+Our website is divided into three-parts with sections for teachers, parents and children.

-Our Parents’ page has lots of ideas for how families can help children become caring and concerned young citizens, as well as advice on how to support children with common personal and social problems.
-They say it takes a village to raise a child – in other words, it takes all of us to develop socially and morally responsible children.
+Our Parents’ page comprises lots of ideas on how families can help children become caring and concerned young citizens, as well as advice on how to support children with common personal and social problems.
+They say it takes a village to raise a child.
+All of us: teachers, parents, neighbours, friends, have a part to play in developing socially and morally responsible children.

-Our Kids’ Zone is for our young citizens.
-It includes a compendium of games to help them grapple with moral dilemmas, a toolkit for campaigning and opportunities to interact with the Go-Givers characters.
+The Kids’ Zone is for our young citizens.
+It includes a compendium of games to help them grapple with moral dilemmas, a toolkit to help with campaigning and opportunities to interact with the Go-Givers characters.

-It all began with the inspiration of Marguerite Heath who wished to see children nurtured as ‘go-givers’ and not just ‘go-getters’ in the primary school setting.
+It all began with the inspiration of Marguerite Heath who wished to see children nurtured as ‘go-givers’, not just ‘go-getters’, in our primary schools.
 Go-Givers was originally conceived by the Home Office as a pack for primary schools to encourage charitable giving.
 Marguerite saw that it could become much broader: a cross-curricular offer that would cultivate children’s insight into social problems and their causes.
 In the year of its conception, she created a varied menu of interactive and colourful resources and dreamed up the Go-Givers characters to help our children examine their beliefs, interpretations and horizons, and to review the ways in which they understand themselves, their place in the world and the impact they can have on it.

 Marguerite believes that schools have a duty to prepare primary aged children for the challenges and opportunities of the modern world.
 Far from divesting them of their innocence, she reasons that by addressing the issues that beset our society we prevent children from feeling overwhelmed and helpless.
 Factual information and a sense of empowerment replace unfocussed fear and actually help preserve the joyfulness and spontaneity of childhood.

 Marguerite considers empathy to be an important ability that needs developing in the young.
 She sees it as the cornerstone of human behaviour, the key to all human social interaction and morality.
-This philosophy pervades the Go-Givers programme which was launched in 2007.
+This philosophy pervades the Go-Givers programme.

 Today the Go-Givers team is comprised of like-minded educationalists and third sector professionals who each bring their personal conviction, wisdom and experience to bear on the programme, and account for its increasing success.